sap-tutorials/Tutorials/tutorials/iot-part7-add-device/iot-part7-add-device.md

     ![Server Reply](p7_12.png)

-    You may receive as well with response code `202` which indicates your request was not immediately processed but is placed in a processing queue.
+    You may receive as well with response code `202` which indicates your request was not immediately processed, but is placed in a processing queue.
 You should copy returned HTTP endpoint into **Receive acknowledgments** field to receive the status of your queued message.

     Response codes `4xx` or `5xx` indicate that post request has failed.
 ￼